maevsi/maevsi_stack/README.md

 The Docker stack configuration for [maev.si](https://maev.si/).

 This project is deployed in accordance to the [DargStack template](https://github.com/dargstack/dargstack_template/) to make deployment a breeze.
-It is closely related to [maevsi's source code](https://github.com/maevsi/maevsi/).
+It is closely related to [Vibetype's source code](https://github.com/maevsi/vibetype/).

 ## Table of Contents